Cold Case Investigations

 No. Cold cases remain legally open and on the books, even if they are inactive.

-Can a cold case be reopened in California?
+Can a cold case be reactivated in California?

 Yes.
 A cold case can be reactivated at any time if new information, tips, or forensic breakthroughs become available.